-- 1. given design specifications, develop algoriths - 2. use online resources to identify solutions - 3. participate in the implementation of projects - 4. develop and deploy desktop and webbased applications - 5. navigate development processes through the software lifecycle stages including testing - 6. interact effectively with operating systems and services - 7. write structured and object oriented programs that interact with databases - develop interactive websites consider the impact of Local Area - 9. consider the impact of Local Area Network technology on applications - 10. provide common Help Desk support 11. practice industry standard codes of - conduct - 12. complete relevant documentation and activity reports - practice effective communication with co-workers including cultural sensitivity - 14. engage in learning activites that are responsive to the workplace.
+- given design specifications, develop algoriths - 2. use online resources to identify solutions - 3. participate in the implementation of projects - develop and deploy desktop and webbased applications - navigate development processes through the software lifecycle stages including testing - 6. interact effectively with operating systems and services - 7. write structured and object oriented programs that interact with databases - 8. develop interactive websites - 9. consider the impact of Local Area Network technology on applications - 10. provide common Help Desk support - 11. practice industry standard codes of conduct - 12. complete relevant documentation and activity reports - 13. practice effective communication with co-workers including cultural sensitivity - 14. engage in learning activites that are responsive to the workplace.

-1. High School Diploma with no mark below 50% in:
+- 1. High School Diploma with no mark below 50% in:

 - a.
+ELA 30-1

-ELA 30-1 - b.
-Mathematics 30 (Pure) OR
+- b.
+Mathematics 30-1

-50% in ELA 30-1 & 65% in Mathematics 30 (Applied) with either Physics 30 or Chemistry 30 or Science 30 with a minimum mark of 50% a minimum mark of 65% in Mathematics 30 (Applied) and either Chemistry 30 or Physics 30 or Science 30 with a minimum mark of 50%.
+50% in ELA 30-1 & 65% in Mathematics 30-2 with either Physics 30 or Chemistry 30 or Science 30 with a minimum mark of 50% a minimum mark of 65% in Mathematics 30-2 and either Chemistry 30 or Physics 30 or Science 30 with a minimum mark of 50% AND

-You must be 19 years of age or older, out of high school at least one full year before the program starts, and have a minimum mark of 50% in Mathematics 30 (Pure)
+You must be 19 years of age or older, out of high school at least one full year before the program starts, and have a minimum mark of 50% in Mathematics 30-1